BrianHCombes/Algorithmic-Responsive-Design/README.md

         }
     }
 **7:** Review the code blocks in the Javascript file for more details.
 All is written in simple Javascript HTML DOM for clarity.
 **8:** If using Google Chrome right click anywhere on browser page, then click **inspect** to open developer tools, then click on **toggle device toolbar** *(on top menu bar)*, then use features to emulate various device widths and sizes to hone responsiveness.
-Other browsers also support developer tools
+Other browsers also support developer tools.